 I think the answer is obvious.

 This is an act of child abuse.
-Shaming and humiliation are never an answer and fail, utterly, to teach anything other than shame and humiliation.
+Shame and humiliation are never the answer.
+They fail, utterly, to teach anything other than shame and humiliation.

 We are currently going through the hell that is potty training.
 It is a mess.
 We expect a 2- or 3-year-old child to know how to recognize their body’s internal signals, race to the bathroom, turn on lights, get undressed, get situated, all the while holding what’s trying to come out, clean themselves up afterward …